 Note: Straddle trading cannot be done on an MT5 FIFO account (commonly what MT5 US traders are stuck with).

-Trades From Multiple Symbols Are Managed From One Panel
+All Active Trades Are Managed From One Panel – Regardless of Symbol

 Commonly with other tools, you need to keep a separate instance loaded on every pair that you’re trading with it.